msgoat/cnj-config-backend-micro/README.md

 with [MicroProfile Config](https://microprofile.io/specifications/microprofile-config/)
 based on Eclipse MicroProfile.

+The application is packaged as a multi-architecture docker image which supports the following platforms:
+* linux/amd64
+* linux/arm64/v8

 ## Synopsis

 Please check [Maven POM](pom.xml) for details on how-to integrate `MicroProfile Config`